arielocallaghan/V2_Cipparone_Niva_OCallaghan_EDA_Finalproject/README.md

 ## Quality assurance/quality control

+The team has worked together to check each others others data and analysis.
+The complete data set was verified accurate but all team members.
+We have QA/QC each others analysis and results.

 <describe any relevant QA/QC procedures taken with your data.
 Some ideas can be found here:>

 <https://www.dataone.org/best-practices/develop-quality-assurance-and-quality-control-plan>
 <https://www.dataone.org/best-practices/ensure-basic-quality-control>
 <https://www.dataone.org/best-practices/communicate-data-quality>